R2ToolDroid/HDDRC-B/README.md

 # HDDRC-B
-Dome Control With Body Ankle
+Dome Control With Body Ankle for ToolDroid

 ### USED actual on ToolDroid